Hospitality and Tourism (B.S.)

 - Pittsburgh Irish Festival

 - Direct involvement with industry groups.
 At Seton Hill, you’ll make professional connections while learning from industry insiders.
-The Hospitality and Tourism Program is associated a variety of organizations, including:
+The Hospitality and Tourism Program is associated with a variety of organizations, including:

 - PA Restaurant & Lodging Association (PRLA)